 Since then, outbreaks of SCTLD have been confirmed in the Caribbean off Jamaica, Quintana Roo (Mexico), St. Maarten, St. Thomas (USVI), Dominican Republic, Turks & Caicos Islands, Belize, St. Maarten, St. Eustatius (Netherlands), St. John (USVI) and Grand Bahama.
-The map shows current presence of SCTLD (red dots) and reefs with no SCTLD (green dots) – October 2019.
+The map shows the first known appearance of the disease in each location through time.
 Information will be updated as it becomes available.

 Click on a link below for more details of Stony Coral Tissue Loss Disease in these Caribbean countries